Easy Gluten Free, Dairy Free Pudding

 Dairy Free Pudding, Parfaits, and Popsicles

 Now, you can eat this dairy free pudding plain by itself.
 I definitely would.
 However, I like turning mine into fun parfaits.
 I mean, if life has layers, why shouldn’t our desserts?
-Turn it into a dairy free cookies and cream parfait using Enjoy Life’s crunchy cookies.
 And sprinkles, because life can always use more color.

 You can also freeze this pudding in popsicle forms.
 Do it plain, or add in fun mix ins.
 Add crushed graham crackers and mini marshmallows for S’mores pops.
 Or add cherry sauce and cheesecake flavoring like Flippin’ Delicious did with her Vegan Cheesecake Pudding Pops.
 Let your imagination run wild!